yangzhongii/RPAI_Sim/README.md

 After that, the PA simulation platform can be seen.

 To run the photoacoustic simulator, open another terminal and run the following commands.

+Before running codes, remember to change the vessel and linscan path.
+The files are available in [google driver](https://drive.google.com/drive/folders/1lewLWCkyL5CX39tKbKpFGhtOlps3p_w7?dmr=1&ec=wgc-drive-hero-goto).
+It is recommed to change the paths to absolute path.

 ```
 conda activate env_simulator
 roslaunch pa_simulator simulator.launch